-Having flexible focus is not only important because it allows us to overcome turbulence along the way, but also because it helps us find new and innovative ways to quicken our journey towards achievement.
+Having flexible focus is not only important because it allows us to overcome turbulence along the way, but also because it helps us find new and innovative ways to quicken our journey toward achievement.
 While it may be possible to accomplish some of our desired outcomes with a stern and rigid mindset, our chances for success become greatly diminished and the time it takes us to accomplish our goals increases.
 Albert Einstein, a man who relied greatly on flexibility and curiosity, told us:

 We cannot solve our problems with the same thinking that we used when we created them.”

-A third yet contradictory reason flexible focus is so important for our success is because while on the path towards achievement, we may discover that what we initially desired may no longer be what we truly want.
+A third yet contradictory reason that flexible focus is so important for our success is that while on the path toward achievement, we may discover that what we initially desired may no longer be what we truly want.
 University students who continue to pursue a degree that they first set out to obtain, although they are no longer interested in that field, will have a painstaking path to achieving their goal and may not find happiness once they arrive.
 With flexible focus, however, they can realize that their ultimate destination is not the one they initially thought it to be and alter their course towards a destination where true happiness can be found.